Chart Color Schemes

 East Cannington's residents boast exceedingly positive health performance metrics with prevalence of common health conditions quite low across both younger and older age cohorts

-Private health cover stands at approximately 52%, slightly below the SA2 average.
-The most prevalent conditions are asthma and mental health issues, affecting 4.7% and 4.5% respectively.
-A higher proportion, 82.7%, report no medical ailments compared to Greater Perth's 76.0%.
-The area has a lower percentage of seniors aged 65 and over at 8.7% (651 people), compared to Greater Perth's 15.9%.
-However, health outcomes among seniors require more attention than the broader population.
+Approximately 52% (~4,144 people) have private health cover, which is relatively low compared to other areas.
+The most prevalent medical conditions are asthma (affecting 4.7% of residents) and mental health issues (4.5%).
+A total of 82.7% claim to be free from medical ailments, higher than Greater Perth's 76.0%.
+East Cannington has a lower proportion of seniors aged 65 and over at 8.7% (699 people), compared to Greater Perth's 15.9%.
+However, health outcomes among seniors require more attention due to being above average for the area.

 Frequently Asked Questions - Health